Minocrisy/minocrisy-ai-tools/README.md

 ## Features

 - **Talking Head Tool**: Generate animated talking head videos from text input using ElevenLabs for text-to-speech and RunwayML for animation.
+Supports multiple AI image generators including DALL-E, GPT-4o, Grok, and Gemini Flash 2.0.
-- **Hype Remover Tool**: Remove exaggerated claims and marketing hype from text using OpenAI's language models.
+- **Hype Remover Tool**: Remove exaggerated claims and marketing hype from text using multiple AI models including OpenAI, xAI's Grok, and Google's Gemini Flash 2.0.
 - **Grok Chat Tool**: Chat with xAI's Grok model for intelligent conversations and assistance.
 Supports image and document uploads for visual analysis with Grok Vision.
 - **Hedra Character Video Tool**: Generate character videos with synchronized speech using Hedra's API.
 - **Modular Architecture**: Easily add new AI tools to the platform.